HackBulgaria/Web-Development-with-Django/week6/HackLX/README.md

 - You have handle the media file upload
 - You have to optimize you calls using django-debug-toolbar
 - You have to use Bootstrap to make the system look good.

+Rewrite all views using class-based-views.

+Add a new `DetailView` for every offer.